mehulajith/dysfer/README.md

 Dsyfer (pronounced like decipher), can take a picture of any physical text and convert it into a very accurate voiceover of the text.
 This app has the ability to overcome different variables such as glare or reflections and still maintain 95% accuracy with sheer speed through machine learning.

+## The Hack

+This app won the Grand Prize Award at ChicagoHacks 2017.